gpufit/Gpufit/README.md

 Homepage: [github.com/gpufit/Gpufit](https://github.com/gpufit/Gpufit)

+The manuscript describing Gpufit is now online at Biorxiv: https://doi.org/10.1101/174110.

 ## Quick start instructions

 To verify that Gpufit is working correctly on the host computer, go to the folder gpufit_performance_test of the binary package and run Gpufit_Cpufit_Performance_Comparison.exe.
 Further details of the test executable can be found in the documentation package.